 The threshold, target and maximum performance levels and corresponding payouts are established each year by the HRCC based on the annual Board-approved targets within Aimia's financial plan.
-For A-EBITDA, Free Cash Flow and Adjusted Net Earnings, the minimum threshold and maximum are 90% and 110% of target, respectively, while for Regional Gross Billings the minimum threshold and maximum are 96% and 104% of target, respectively.
-The overall threshold for any payment under the Short-Term Incentive Plan to any participant is 85% of the Board-approved consolidated A-EBITDA target, which aligns short-term incentives with Aimia's capacity to pay.
+For A-EBITDA, FCF and Adjusted Net Earnings, the minimum threshold and maximum are 90% and 110% of target, respectively, while for Gross Billings the minimum threshold and maximum are 96% and 104% of target, respectively.
+The overall minimum plan threshold for any payment under the Short-Term Incentive Plan to any participant is 85% of the Board-approved consolidated A-EBITDA target, which aligns short-term incentives with Aimia's capacity to pay.

-Starting in 2016, the Short-Term Incentive plan has been revised so all NEOs will be measured based on Aimia's consolidated results, eliminating the prior weighting on regional outcomes for some NEOs.
-Please refer to "Compensation Changes for 2016 - Re-Design of Short-Term Incentive Plan" on page 51 for further details on the revisions to the Short-Term Incentive Plan.
+The Short-Term Incentive Plan was revised for 2016 so all NEOs would be measured based on Aimia's consolidated results, eliminating the prior weighting on regional outcomes for some NEOs.